andrasq/node-docs/quickq-scheduler.md

 will run more than 2 jobs while other types are waiting (50% maxTypeShare), and no type will run more than its fraction of the total jobs waiting.

-    Waiting  Running  Run Next  Notes
+    Waiting  Running  Next  Notes
     ABC      A        A     A using 25% < 50% max, < 33% share of waiting
     ABC      AA       B     A using 50% >= 50% max
     ABBB     AB       B     A using 25% >= 25% share of waiting ABCD     AB       C     A,B using 25% >= 25% share of waiting
     AAB      AAB      A     A using >= 50% max, B using 33% >= 33% waiting, so run oldest ABB      AAB      B     A using >= 50% max, but B share 33% < 67% waiting
     AAA      AAA      A     no other type waiting

 Custom Scheduling